UCSC-MedBook/MedBook-Wrangler/README.md

 - gene expression
 - more are coming soon!

 If there are duplicate genes in the a genomic matrix, the values are averaged for all duplicates of that gene.

 [Here is an example of a genomic expression file.](/example-files/genomic_expression_matrix.tsv)

+### Gene sets (.gmt)

+GMT files define a set of gene sets.
+See [here](http://www.broadinstitute.org/cancer/software/genepattern/file-formats-guide#GMT) for the file format definition.